A Level Results Day 2019: what happens with my exam results?

-You will receive separate statements of results from each exam board (AQA, Edexcel, OCR, WJEC).
-How your results will be presented will depend on whether you have taken old or new specification A levels.
+Each exam board (AQA, Edexcel, OCR, WJEC) produces separate statements of results.
+Your results will be presented slightly differently, depending on whether you have taken old or new specification A levels.

-For old specification subjects, you will see a breakdown of the marks for each unit you have taken and then an overall grade for the A level.
-The unit marks will have been converted from your raw mark to UMS (Uniform Mark Scale) scores, which are added up to calculate your overall grade.
-The UMS grade boundaries can be found below.
+With old specification subjects, a breakdown of the marks for each unit will be given as well as an overall grade for the A level.
+The unit marks are converted from your raw mark to UMS (Uniform Mark Scale) scores, which are added together in order to calculate your overall grade.
+Please see below for the UMS grade.

 Most old specification A level qualifications have a maximum UMS of 400: